 Prep the Bed (or Container) before Planting

 This is an optimal way to grow strawberries if you are handy and have the space and the wherewith-all to construct raised beds and fill them with compost and soil.
-There are many, many ways to go about this and plans that you can purchase.
-Just allow yourself the time and budget it will take.
+There are many, many ways to go about building raised beds (including plans that you can purchase).
+Just allow yourself the time in early Spring to get the beds done before the season starts.

-This is where I usually end up planting, as we have a small farm.
+This is where I usually end up planting the bulk of my strawberries, as we have a small farm.
 The mistake I have made in the past is planting in an area where grasses and weeds take over the beds within a year.

 It is really important to get rid of as many weeds (by the roots) as possible before planting.
 Strawberries have shallow roots and are easily out-competed.
 Grass is really tough to eliminate, and almost impossible to weed out once the strawberries start growing.
 Pick your location carefully!